 One way to minimize interruptions from children is to plan out their day as much as possible.
 Layout snacks, clothes, etc. in advance.
 Plan things for the kids to do while you work.
 Take little breaks during the day.
 If the kids know you will emerge from your office at some point, it makes it easier to wait to tell you the latest news.

 If you have child care, invest your babysitter with authority by not running out of your office when you hear your child cry.
 Trust that your sitter can handle it.

 If your caregiver is your spouse, authority may not be an issue, but he or she may feel freer to interrupt you than a babysitter would.
 No matter who your caregiver is, discuss in advance about what merits an interruption.

 Create a Productive Work Environment

 Creating a productive environment starts with your physical workspace, but it goes beyond that.
 A separate home office with a door is ideal, but we don’t all have the space for that.
 Wherever you work, be it a corner in the dining room or your bedroom, it should be dedicated for that purpose.
 It is inefficient to set up and break down your workspace every day.
 And it should be a place where you are least likely to be interrupted.

 If you do have a dedicated home office, whether children are allowed in your office during working hours is one of the most basic decisions you will need to make.
 If you have frequent phone or video meetings, you may need a closed door policy.
 If you do allow children in your office, then you’ll likely need some rules.
 They can be simple enough for even toddlers can follow: knock before entering or never enter when you are on the phone or always use quiet voices.

-We all multitask sometimes, but when you work at home (especially with children) it can be tempting to do it too much.
+We all multitask sometimes, but when you work at home (especially with children), it can be tempting to do it too much.
 It can leave you with a string of half-finished projects work and children who feel they never have your full attention.